Lovinity/wwsu/README.md

                 "level": "info", // Severity level.
 Will be one of: ["danger", "warning", "info", "trivial"].
                 "title": "Men's Basketball", // The title/header of the announcement "announcement": "Do not forget to do your air checks.
 They are due August 3.", // The announcement text or HTML
-                "starts": "2018-05-15T22:31:34.381Z", // ISO string of when the announcement begins.
+                "displayTime": 15, // The number of seconds this announcement should display on applicable devices "starts": "2018-05-15T22:31:34.381Z", // ISO string of when the announcement begins.
                 "expires": "2018-08-3T22:31:34.381Z" // ISO string of when the announcement expires.
             },